-Friday 12 June or concurrently with Practice 2 of the Short Range Rural Contact Assessment during the various Services Skill-at-Arms
+NRA Service Rifle Day or concurrently with Practice 2 of the Short Range Rural Contact Assessment during the various Services Skillat-Arms Meetings or squatting.
+At 100 standing.

-Meetings

-Distance 300 to 100 vards.
+Distance 300 to 100 yards.

 Position At 300 prone unsupported.
 At 200 sitting, kneeling